-This post might seem to meander, but give it a chance because I want to provide you with a glimpse into how backstabbing business colleagues can be.
+This post might seem to meander, but give it a chance because I want to provide you with a glimpse into how backstabbing and disloyal business colleagues can be.

 First off, being the boss has its advantages and disadvantages.
 There are a lot of haters out there.